-Johann Franz Julius Haast was born at Bonn, Germany, on 1 May 1822, the son of Anna Eva Theodora Ruth and her husband, Mathias Haast, a well-to-do merchant and sometime burgomaster of Bonn.
+Johann Franz Julius Haast was born at Bonn, in the kingdom of Prussia, on 1 May 1822, the son of Anna Eva Theodora Ruth and her husband, Mathias Haast, a well-to-do merchant and sometime burgomaster of Bonn.

 Julius Haast was educated at grammar schools in Bonn and Cologne, and studied geology at the Rhenish Friedrich Wilhelm University of Bonn.
 He travelled extensively in Europe in the 1840s, before settling in Frankfurt, where he worked in the book trade.
 On 26 October 1846 at Frankfurt he married Antonia Johanna Caroline Schmitt; they had a son, Matthias Robert, in 1848.
 In 1858 he accepted a proposal from the English shipowners Willis, Gann and Company, to travel to New Zealand and report to them on the prospects for German emigration.